If you’re trying for a baby, or you suspect you’re pregnant, you could be wondering how soon you can take a pregnancy test.

 - Increased appetite

-The only way to be sure is to do a home pregnancy test or have a blood test through your healthcare provider.
+The only way to be sure is to do an at-home pregnancy test or have a blood test through your healthcare professional at your planned parenthood clinic.

 Which pregnancy test detects the earliest?

-There are so many brands on the market these days.
+There are many brands on the market these days and they don’t all have the same accuracy.

-You should look for one that tests for low levels of hCG, around 10U/L. There are only a few available that are as sensitive as this.
+You should look for an early test that tests for low levels of hCG, around 10U/L. Most tests available can detect low levels of pregnancy hormones.

-How early can you take a pregnancy test after ovulation?
+How soon after ovulation can you take a pregnancy test?

 Ovulation happens when your body releases an egg in preparation for fertilization.